ashera96/ballerina-stackoverflow-gsheet/README.md

 - Go through the following steps to obtain credentials and tokens for Google Sheets API.
     1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.
-    2. Enable both GMail and Google Sheets APIs for the project.
+    2. Enable the Google Sheets APIs for the project.
     3. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
     4. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.
     5. Select an application type, enter a name for the application, and specify a redirect URI